Volunteer of the Month

 Location: Game Room

-Description: Our Watercolor class is old.
+Description: Our Watercolor class is an old stand-by.
 It is not only one of our oldest classes, but is also one of the oldest art forms, going back to paleolithic times.
 Watercolor where the paints are made of pigments suspended in a water and put onto a liquid soaking paper, most notably, paper.
 Working with watercolors is difficult because with paint, it stays put.
 However, with watercolor, the paper and absorption changes the outline and appearance as it dries.
 Additionally, you have to be careful as colors can run into each other as they are absorbed, changing the shape and color of objects.
 Then, if you mess up with paint, you can paint over or scrape off the paint, but in watercolor, you might be able to partially correct a mistake by re-wetting and blotting, making errors costly.
-To help you with this is Ernesto Almada, our new Watercolor instructor.
-While Ernesto has experience as an art teacher as he also is our Sketching instructor.
+To help you with this is Ernesto Almada, our Watercolor instructor.
+Ernesto has lots of experience as an art teacher and brings that experience to our Sketching class.

 Featured Activity